-Karen Anderson has a BSc in Environmental and Conservation Sciences with a double major in Land Reclamation and Conservation Biology from the University of Alberta.
+Karen has a BSc in Environmental and Conservation Sciences with a double major in Land Reclamation and Conservation Biology from the University of Alberta.
 She started her government career with Environment and Parks in Willmore Wilderness Park conducting breeding bird surveys, vegetation surveys and deploying wildlife cameras.
 A self-proclaimed plant nerd, she has worked in protected areas throughout the province focusing on species-at-risk, range and riparian health and invasive species.
 She recently moved to Kananaskis to continue developing her range management and grassland restoration skills with Alberta Parks.

 James Leskiw – Director

 James graduated from the University of Alberta with a Bachelor of Science degree in Agriculture.
 He has worked for Parkland County as the Supervisor, Agricultural Agronomics since 2006.
 Prior to working for the County, James has held other positions dealing with weed control in Municipalities, Private industry and Provincial government.
 James is a member of the Alberta Institute of Agrologists and the Society of Local Government Managers.
 He has served terms on the Executive of the Association of Alberta Agricultural Fieldmen and the Alberta Weed Regulatory Advisory Committee.
 James has a great passion for the outdoors-fishing, hunting and camping as much as he can and serving as an Ambassador for Pure Fishing Canada.